kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Supreme Healing |

-### Bonus Proficiency
+### Bonus Skills
-When you choose this domain at 1st level, you gain proficiency with the Medicine skill.
+When you take this domain at 1st level, gain 1 skill point to spend on *Medicine*.

 ### Disciple of Life
 From 1st level, your healing spells are more effective.
 Whenever you use a spell of 1st level or higher to restore hit points to a creature, the creature regains additional hit points equal to 2 + the spell's level.

 ### Channel: Mend Wounds
-Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.
+You can Channel Divinity to heal the badly injured.

 As an ***action***, you present your holy symbol and evoke healing energy that can restore a number of hit points equal to five times your cleric level.
-Choose any creatures within 30 feet of you, and divide those hit points among them.
+Choose any creatures within 30 ft of you, and divide those hit points among them.
 This feature can restore a creature to no more than half of its hit point maximum.
 You can't use this feature on an undead or a construct.

 ### Blessed Healer
-Beginning at 6th level, the healing spells you cast on others heal you as well.
+The healing spells you cast on others heal you as well.
 When you cast a spell of 1st level or higher that restores hit points to a creature other than you, you regain hit points equal to 2 + the spell's level.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 ### Attuned to Life
-From 10th level, the energies of life fill your body.
+Energies of life fill your body.
 You have advantage on saves to against effects reducing your hp maximum and are immune to disease.
 However, your immunity is not absolute.
 Your capability to withstand a disease depends on its strength.

 #### Magical Immunity